The Agentic Help Desk for DevOps is Here - Read More ×

 10. CloudBees CI

-CloudBees CI builds on the popular Jenkins solution, adding enterprise-ready features and support that might make it appeal to larger teams.
-It offers many of the features that make Jenkins appealing, plus enhanced security, scalability, and robust support.
+CloudBees CI builds on the popular Jenkins solution.
+It adds enterprise-ready features and support that might make it appeal to larger teams.
+It also offers many of the features that make Jenkins appealing.
+Even more, you’ll get enhanced security, scalability, and robust support.

 CloudBees CI offers a free plan, and paid plans start at $100 per month.